MLH/mlh-localhost-build-and-deploy-aws-starter/README.md

 After installing `awswebcli`, the first thing we need to do is to initialize our app within AWS.

-Enter your virtual env with `pipenv shell`
+Enter your virtual env with:

 ```sh
 pipenv shell
 ```

+Initialize your Elastic Beanstalk with:

 ```sh
 eb init